kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/assembly/was8/README.md

 - kie.services.jms.queues.response - {JNDI_NAME} -- JNDI name of the response queue for JMS remote API
 - org.kie.executor.jms.queue - {JNDI_NAME} -- JNDI name of the kie executor service JMS queue
 - org.kie.executor.jms.cf - {JNDI_NAME} -- JNDI name of the kie executor service JMS connection factory
-- kie.services.rest.deploy.async - false -- instructs REST service to use synchronous mode to process deployments must be set for WebSphere due to issues with CDI on WAS 8.5
 - org.apache.wink.jaxbcontextcache - off -- makes sure that the websphere apache wink framework does not cache JAXBContexts.
 This is unnecessary for performance and also interferes with the custom-type serialization for the REST APi

 Deploy the application